-And, if you do have a heavy load, you should spread it out.
+If you do have a heavy load, you should spread it out.

 Similar appearing vehicles may have different GVWRs and payloads.
-Please note the Certification/Tire label on your truck or consult your dealer for additional details.
+Please note your vehicle's Certification/Tire label or consult your dealer for additional details.

 Do not load your vehicle any heavier than the GVWR, or either the maximum front or rear GAWR.
 If you do, parts on your vehicle can break, and it can change the way your vehicle handles.
 These could cause you to lose control and crash.
 Also, overloading can shorten the life of your vehicle.